zachpuck/harbor-demo/README.md

 The purpose of this repo is to outline the steps taken to setup an environment for [Harbor](https://github.com/goharbor/harbor).

-Includes additional examples and finds while working with on the demo.
+Includes additional examples and discoveries while working on the demo.

 ### What is Harbor?